-LEMONT, Ill., Aug.
-2, 2013 /PRNewswire/ -- The CITGO Community Action Team (CCAT), a volunteer group of Lemont Refinery employees, continued its dedication to community service by helping prepare Shady Oaks Camp for another summer of supporting adults and children with physical and developmental disabilities.
+HOMER GLEN, Ill., Sept.
+22, 2014 /PRNewswire/ -- Team CITGO, a volunteer group of CITGO Lemont Refinery employees, continued its dedication to community service by helping prepare Shady Oaks Camp for another year of supporting adults and children with physical and developmental disabilities.
 Located in nearby Homer Glen, Ill., Shady Oaks Camp works to enrich the quality of life of its campers through outdoor activities and recreational programs.

 Founded in 1947, Shady Oaks Camp is dedicated to providing people of all ages and backgrounds who have a disability with the same recreational opportunities and summer camp experience that their peers without disabilities enjoy.
 The camp provides an opportunity for personal growth, increased self-esteem, and social skills building.

 The CITGO Lemont Refinery employs more than 800 local residents on a full-time and contract basis in support of the local economy.
 While Lemont refinery employees produce high quality fuels for a large portion of the network of nearly 6,000 locally owned CITGO stations across the country, they also make a major positive impact on the community.
 Each year more than 2,500 volunteer hours and thousands of dollars are given in support of community programs such as Muscular Dystrophy Association, United Way of Will County and a variety of environmental and preservation programs.
 For more information on the CITGO Lemont Refinery, visit www.citgorefining.com/Lemont.